CoderDojo-Content/Beginner-Unity/en/Moving Properly.md

   ```cs
     rb.MoveRotation (Quaternion.LookRotation (desiredDirection, Vector3.up));
   ```
   This line makes MazeRobo look where it's going!
-Run the code and check it out!
+Run the game and check it out!

 2. MazeRobo does look where it's going, but as soon as you release the controls it springs back to looking in the original direction.
 You can fix this too!
 The problem is that direction is essentially 0 and when there's no active input from the player, the input is 0.
 You need to set it up so that MazeRobo will only turn based on active player input.
 The check you'll use for this in the code is: **if** the player's input is bigger than a very small number (0.01) **then** move and turn.
 So nothing will happen on that default 0.